EspressoSystems/espresso-sequencer/doc/zk-integration.md

 rollup may have such as using a particular data availability layer in addition to Tiramisu, or the need to update their state on the L1 at a faster pace than the Espresso light client contract does.

+As described in the [sequence diagram](../README.md#architecture), zk rollups relying on Espresso blocks as their source of transactions will have to prove their state update is consistent with the Espresso state.
+This can be achieved in two
+ways:

-In the following, we assume that the rollup relies on Tiramisu for data availability and explore two different integrations flavors.
-With integration 1, the rollup relies on the Espresso light client contract to fetch the latest Espresso state updates. while with integration 2 the rollup checks Espresso consensus directly inside its circuit.
+1. The rollup relies on the Espresso light client contract to fetch the Espresso state updates.
+2. The rollup verifies some value equivalent to the Espresso finality gadget inside its circuit.

+Moreover, in case the Espresso consensus looses liveness, and thus the corresponding finality gadget is not available, the rollup can fall back to a backup sequencer.
+In order to reliably detect that the Espresso consensus is not making progress, the rollup contract will call an escape hatch function part of the Espresso light client contract.

-For both integrations:
+For both alternatives we describe:

-- We describe the high level structure of the circuit as well as the rollup L1 contract and how they are related.
+- the high level structure of the circuit as well as the rollup L1 contract and how they are related.
-- We describe the use of an Espresso liveness escape hatch in the rollup L1 contract.
+- how rollups use the escape hatch function of the Espresso light client contract to source the transactions from the backup sequencer.

-When a rollup is not integrated with Espresso, i.e. it uses its own centralized sequencer, its circuit only needs to check the correct update of the zkVM as depicted in Figure 1.
-This is also the circuit used when the escape hatch is activated, as in this case the rollup falls back to using its own centralized sequencer.
-When the escape hatch is not activated the circuit depicted in Figure 1 needs to be extended with additional gadgets in order to prove the transactions applied to the state are the one sequenced by Espresso.
+For rollups relying exclusively on a centralized sequencer (such as most current production deployments today) , the circuit only checks the correct update of the zkVM as depicted in Figure 1.
+Naturally this same circuit can be used when the escape hatch is activated, as in this case the backup sequencer is in control of the rollup operator.
+When the escape hatch is not activated, because the Espresso consensus is making progress, the circuit depicted in Figure 1 needs to be extended with additional gadgets in order to guarantee the transactions are fetched from the Espresso ledger instead of some trusted / local source.

 ![image](zk-rollup-default-sequencer.svg)

 **Figure 1:** Circuit used when the rollup falls back to using its default (centralized) sequencer.
 The public inputs are the current state of the rollup _COMM_STATE_VM i_, the new rollup state after update _COMM_STATE_VM i+1_ and a commitment to the transactions applied to the state, _COMM_TXS_ROLLUP_.
 The private input (in bold) corresponds to the list of transactions.

 ## Rollup Contract